dotnet/csharplang/proposals/low-level-struct-improvements.md

         RS local2 = CreateRS();
         return ref local2.Prop1;

-        // ERROR: the *safe-to-escape* of `local4` here is the current method
+        // Error: the *safe-to-escape* of `local4` here is the current method
         // scope by the revised constructor rules.
 This falls into bullet two
         // above and hence based on that allowed scope. int local3 = 42;